chepazzo/Jukeberry/install/ansible/README.md

    b.
 You need to add your local key to the ansible user's
       authorized_keys.

-2. Update the `hosts` file
-   You want to make sure that your target pi is listed in the `[Jukeberry]` group.

 3. Run ansible
    ```
-   ansible-playbook -i hosts jukeberry.yml
+   ansible-playbook -i <jukeberry IP>, jukeberry.yml
    ```
+   Don't forget the `,` after the <jukeberry IP>.
 4. Load Music Library
-   Navigate to http://<jukeberry ip addr>:5000/loadcatalog
+   Navigate to http://<jukeberry IP>:5000/loadcatalog

 5. Enjoy
-   Navigate to http://<jukeberry ip addr>:5000 and play some music!
+   Navigate to http://<jukeberry IP>:5000 and play some music!